maxbarkouras/Syscall-Shellcode-Injector/README.md

 # Syscall-Shellcode-Injector

-Proof of concept Windows shellcode injector to bypass AV and EDR by indirectly calling syscalls.
-Attempts to appear as a clock-like application creating and interacting with kernel timer syscall stubs, while writing and executing your shellcode.
-Currently uses assmebly partially created with Syswhispers; due to the age of the project I had to add the last batch of Windows installations myself to make it compatible with all modern Windows versions -- Starting from Windows 10 1507 to the most recent Windows 11 23H2.
+Proof of concept Windows shellcode injector to bypass AV and EDR by directly/indirectly calling syscalls.
+If indirectly, the code attempts to appear as a clock-like application creating and interacting with kernel timer syscall stubs while writing and executing your shellcode.
+Currently uses assmebly partially created with the help of [Syswhispers](https://github.com/jthuraisamy/SysWhispers); due to the age of the project I had to add the last batch of Windows installations myself to make it compatible with all modern Windows versions -- Starting from Windows 10 1507 to the most recent Windows 11 23H2.

 ## Features